-- Top Executives: These strategic leaders direct personnel, policy, and activities for an entire department or hospital.
+- These strategic leaders direct personnel, policy, and activities for an entire department or hospital.
 Healthcare executives make decisions about finance and budgets, approve contracts and agreements, and appoint department heads.
 They need industry knowledge and management skills.

 - Median Annual Salary: $104,700